Domestic abuse (SECURE Act 2.0, Sec 314)

 If you are approved for a hardship withdrawal, please note the following:

-- TRS would calculate your hardship withdrawal amount based on the supporting documentation you submitted and funds in your TDA account available for hardship withdrawal.
-(Therefore, the amount of TDA funds you are eligible to withdraw under the IRC hardship provisions may differ from the amount you request on your hardship withdrawal application.)
+- TRS would calculate your hardship withdrawal amount based on the supporting documentation you submitted and funds in your TDA or Roth account available for hardship withdrawal.
+(Therefore, the amount of funds you are eligible to withdraw under the IRC hardship provisions may differ from the amount you request on your hardship withdrawal application.)

 - Your hardship withdrawal would be issued on the next available TRS payroll after the application is approved.